 Vermicelli Rice, also known as Lebanese Rice, is an extremely popular Middle Eastern side dish that pairs fabulously with all your favorite meals!
-It combines toasted vermicelli rice with Basmati rice, butter, and olive oil for a rich, savory dish that’s versatile and easy to make.
+This simple rice dish combines toasted vermicelli rice with Basmati rice, butter, and olive oil for a rich, savory dish that’s versatile and easy to make.

 a white bowl full of vermicelli rice.